WHAT IS AN ADULT NURSE?

 Our Adult Nursing course adopts a person centred approach to enable you to develop the knowledge, skills and attitudes required to provide safe and effective nursing care .
 It will enable you, if successful, to register with the Nursing and Midwifery Council (NMC) to practise as a registered Adult Nurse in a range of diverse health and social care settings.
 As a student on this course, the experience you gain will allow you to pursue a range of pathways, in addition you will also have exposure to patients from other areas including mental health and learning disability, as well as children’s nursing.
 The opportunities you have coming into nursing are vast: working clinically, becoming a manager, working in a research environment, working abroad and in education.

-Nursing at the University of Wolverhampton provides exciting, challenging opportunities to work with people, providing care across a range of diverse health and social care settings.
-It is a demanding vocation which requires hard work, commitment, the ability to problem solve, work independently and contribute to care as part of a team.
+Nursing is a demanding vocation which requires hard work, commitment, the ability to problem solve, work independently and contribute to care as part of a team.

 50% of your course will be situated in the University and 50% in a variety of practice areas.

-As you will be working in the field for 50% of your course, you will be required to demonstrate appropriate professional conduct at all times.
-Your placement experiences will include providing nursing care to some of societies most vulnerable people, the elderly, those who are physically ill or have a physical disability, learning disability and those who have perhaps been through some very challenging situations.
+Placements include providing nursing care to some of society’s most vulnerable people including the elderly and those who are physically ill or have a physical or learning disability.
 In order to ensure all the people you care for are protected and kept safe, you will be expected to abide by the Nursing and Midwifery Council (NMC) guidance for student nurses.
-In addition we will expect you to conduct yourself in a highly professional manner and this will form part of our assessment of you in practice.

 As a Registered Nurse you will: